Joseph Poelaert: Palace of Justice

+Family

+Marriage

+At the age of 42, on 25 August 1859 in Brussels, Poelaert married Léonie Toussaint, aged 19, born in Ixelles on 30 March 1840, and died in Brussels on 23 July 1912, daughter of Joseph Ferdinand Toussaint, notary public in Brussels and former Member of Parliament and of Philippine Anne Catherine Joséphine Kuhne.
+She was also the sister of Fritz Toussaint, a painter, and of Jules Toussaint.

 Later life and death

 Poelaert retired in 1874 to his villa at the Grande Grille, on 363, avenue de la Reine/Koninginnelaan, in the then-rural village of Laeken.
 He died on 3 November 1879 and was buried in Laeken Cemetery under a miniature version of his Palace of Justice.